noobeio/noobe.github.io/_posts/2020-01-18-how-i-found-bug-google-search-console.md

 ![Domain Update Notification](/assets/40b89ba586da5e300fe220d4af958c52-3.png)

-Of course this is a bug, because at first I was unable to verify the `google.com` domain.
+Of course, this is a bug because I was unable to verify the `google.com` domain.
 It seems that the system cannot validate whether my account has successfully verified the domain or not, so when there is an update on that domain, the information will be sent to my email.

-So I reported the bug through Google VRP, and a few days later I got `Nice Catch!`.
+So I reported the bug through Google VRP, and a few days later, I got `Nice Catch!`.

 ![Nice Catch!](/assets/40b89ba586da5e300fe220d4af958c52-4.png)